Chad to hold controversial referendum on new constitution – DW – 12/14/2023

 "It's clear that the transitional government aims to guard the power in its hand by [keeping the central state]," she said.
 A central system also benefits the security forces by allowing them to keep control, she added.

-On the death of Idriss Deby, Chad's military government promised a transition to democracy that included the national dialogue, constitutional reform and elections by October 2022.
+On the death of Idriss Deby, Chad's military government promised a transition to democracy that included the national dialogue, constitutional reform and the holding of elections by October 2022.

-The results of the national dialogue were widely seen as disappointing, the referendum is turning out contentious and elections are delayed by two years until October 2024.
+The results of the national dialogue were widely seen as disappointing, the referendum is turning out to be contentious, and elections have been delayed by two years until October 2024.

 "Unfortunately, there is the impression that this transition is not really a transition to anything new," said Hoinathy.
 "We are seeing the reification of the Deby system, maybe in a worse form to come."